Bootstrap FreeKB - OpenShift - Getting Started with Keycloak

 And then the oc apply command can be used to create the route.

-oc apply --filename keycloak_route.yaml
+oc apply --filename route.yaml

 And the oc describe command should show that the route is exposed on one of the OpenShift routes and is forwarding onto the keycloak service, which is turns forwards onto the keycloak pod.
+Notice in this example that the route HOST/PORT is keycloak-keycloak.apps.openshift.example.com.

-~]$ oc describe route keycloak
+~]$ oc describe route keycloak --namespace keycloak

 Name: keycloak